k21971/EvilHack/doc/evilhack-changelog.md

 - Drow convict can safely handle the Iron Ball of Liberation
 - Convicts can use and train up thievery skill
 - Player race Gnomes will not start with eggs in inventory
+- Magic lamps won't be extinguished by a rust trap